Arakan Rohingya Salvation Army: Ideology and structure

 ARSA leader Ataullah abu Ammar Jununi stated in a video posted online, "Our primary objective under ARSA is to liberate our people from dehumanising oppression perpetrated by all successive Burmese regimes".
 The group claims to be an ethno-nationalist insurgent group and has denied allegations that they are Islamist, claiming they are secular and "have no links to terrorist groups or foreign Islamists".
 However, ARSA follows many traditional Islamic practices such as asking for fatwas from foreign Muslim clerics.
+Further, in a 2024 propaganda video, Ataullah declared Rohingya aligned with the Arakan Army as apostates, threatening them with "divine punishment" and "violent reprisals".

 In contrast to other insurgent groups in Myanmar, ARSA is not organised like a paramilitary.
 While other groups have military ranks and uniforms, most members of ARSA have appeared in videos wearing civilian clothes.
 The group is also ill-equipped; it was reported that during their attacks in Maungdaw District on 25 August, most of ARSA's fighters were armed with machetes and bamboo sticks.
 The local authorities responded with automatic machine gunfire, heavily outmatching ARSA's weapons.

 Analysts have compared the tactics used by ARSA to those used by insurgent groups fighting in southern Thailand, namely crossing the border from one country to another to launch small scale attacks, then retreating back across the border to a community that shares a similar ethnic and/or religious background.